Finding a home

 Potential value increases

-Depending on market movement, your new build property could already be worth more than what you paid by the time you move in.
+Depending on market movement, your new build property could already be worth more than what you paid by the time you move in, especially for those with energy-efficient fixtures installed, such as solar panels or EV charging points, which can increase the property's value by 6%.

 New build conveyancing process

 The new build conveyancing process has quite a few differences than a standard purchase.
-Find out more about the process and the role of a conveyancer in our guide.
+Find out more about the process and the role of a conveyancer when buying a new build home in our guide.

 New builds in a modern housing estate UK

-The disadvantages of buying a new build home
+The disadvantages of buying a new build property

 Management fees